SCAR/antarctic-r-packages/antarctic.md

 - <pkg>graticule</pkg> creates graticule lines (lines of longitude and latitude) and labels for maps.

-- <pkg>palr</pkg> provides colour palettes for data, based on some well known remotely sensed data sets for sea ice concentration, sea surface temperature and chlorophyll-a.
+- <pkg>palr</pkg> provides colour palettes for data, based on some well known remotely sensed data sets for sea ice concentration, sea surface temperature and chlorophyll-*a*.

 - there is some Antarctic-related mapping functionality in [prtools](https://github.com/pierreroudier/prtools), [atlasr](https://github.com/jiho/atlasr), and [CCAMLRGIS](https://github.com/ccamlr/CCAMLRGIS).

 ### Environmental Data

-- [blueant](https://github.com/AustralianAntarcticDivision/blueant) and its companion package [bowerbird](https://github.com/AustralianAntarcticDivision/bowerbird) provide a mechanism to download a range of environmental data including satellite-derived sea ice, sea surface temperature, topography, ocean colour (chlorophyll-a), and meteorological data from various providers.
+- [blueant](https://github.com/AustralianAntarcticDivision/blueant) and its companion package [bowerbird](https://github.com/AustralianAntarcticDivision/bowerbird) provide a mechanism to download a range of environmental data including satellite-derived sea ice, sea surface temperature, topography, ocean colour (chlorophyll-*a*), and meteorological data from various providers.

 - <pkg>rsoi</pkg> downloads the most up to date Southern Oscillation Index, Oceanic Nino Index, and North Pacific Gyre Oscillation data.